 Rice supplied 35% of the dietary protein followed closely by fish at 34%.
-Owing to the relatively high intake of fish, the contribution of protein from animal sources remained high at 46% in spite of the relatively low consumption of meat, poultry and eggs (Figure 4).
+Owing to the relatively high intake of fish, the contribution of protein from animal sources remained high at 46% in spite of the relatively how consumption of meat, poultry and eggs (Figure 4).
+The diet of the poverty villages was generally low in fat.
+Separated fats contributed 11% of total calories.
+The total fat intake taking into account the "invisible" fats in the diet was 18% of total calories.